-- (1) Any person who detains [any other person, whether with or without is consent,] - (a) In any brothel, or - (b) In or upon any premises with intent [that such person may have sexual inter course with a person who is not the shall be punishable with imprisonment for a term which may extend to three months].

-Finally Section 7.
-Prostitution in or in the vicinity of public places. - [(1) Any [person], who carries on prostitution and the person with whom such prostitution is carried on, in any premises -

-- (a) Which are within the area or areas, notified under subsection-(3), or, - (b) Which are within a distance of two hundred meters of any place of public religious worship, educational institution, hostel, hospital, nursing home or such other public place of any kind as may be notified in this behalf by the Commissioner of Police or Magistrate in the manner prescribed,
+- (1) Any person who detains [any other person, whether with or without is consent,] - (a) In any brothel, or - (b) In or upon any premises with intent [that such person may have sexual inter course with a person who is not the spouse of such person] shall be punishable on conviction, with imprisonment of either description for a term which shall not be less than seven years but which may be for life or for a term which may extend to ten years and shall also be liable to fine; - Finally Section 7.
+Prostitution in or in the vicinity of public places. [(1) Any [person], who carries on prostitution and the person with whom such prostitution is carried on, in any premises - - (a) Which are within the area or areas, notified under subsection-(3), or, - (b) Which are within a distance of two hundred meters of any place of public religious worship, educational institution, hostel, hospital, nursing home or such other public place of any kind as may be notified in this behalf by the Commissioner of Police or Magistrate in the manner prescribed, shall be punishable with imprisonment for a term which may extend to three months.